 - Severe burns

 - Toxaemia of pregnancy

-Increased levels of magnesium are rarely due to dietary sources and are usually the result of an excretion problem or excessive supplementation.
+Increased levels of magnesium are rarely due excess magnesium in the diet and are usually the result of an excretion problem or excessive supplementation.
 Increased levels are seen in:

 Is there anything else I should know?

 Since magnesium is an electrolyte, it may be requested with other electrolytes such as sodium, potassium, chloride, bicarbonate, calcium, and phosphorus to evaluate a patient’s overall electrolyte balance.
 If magnesium is low, it is not unusual for calcium and potassium also to be low.

 Magnesium blood levels may be low normally in the second and third months of pregnancy.

 Why is my doctor checking my calcium and phosphorus along with my magnesium level?

 Low magnesium levels can affect calcium level regulation.
 Parathyroid hormone and Vitamin D ordinarily work together along with phosphorus to regulate calcium levels.
 Low magnesium levels can make low calcium levels more resistant to change.